mongodb/docs/source/reference/glossary.rst

       .. seealso:: ":doc:`/reference/mongod`."

    mongos
-      ``mongos`` is a routing and load balancing process that provides an interface between an application and ``mongod`` instances in a :term:`shard cluster`.
+      :program:`mongos` is a routing and load balancing process that provides an interface between an application and :program:`mongod` instances in a :term:`shard cluster`.
 See ":doc:`/reference/mongos`" for more information.

       .. seealso:: ":doc:`/reference/mongos`."

    mongo
       The MongoDB Shell.
-Mongo connects to the :term:`mongod` database and provides an interface for administration, management, and testing. ``mongo`` uses complete JavaScript interface.
+Mongo connects to the :program:`mongod` database and provides an interface for administration, management, and testing. :program:`mongo` uses complete JavaScript interface.

       .. seealso:: ":doc:`/reference/mongo`" and